She Survived Breast Cancer, But Says A Treatment Side Effect 'Almost Killed' Her

 What Lymphedema Looks Like

-"And it's like an angiogram of the heart — you can see any disease, any scarring."
+"It's like an angiogram of the heart — you can see any disease, any scarring."
 Even in areas that haven't yet produced obvious pain or swelling.

 The node transfer procedure is not a cure, Dayan says, but it can dramatically reduce the symptoms of lymphedema, especially when the condition is caught early.